-By pressing \bigotimes the display returns to the previous menu level in the menu structure.
+By pressing (x) the display returns to the previous menu level in the menu structure.
 If one of the other menu keys is pressed, menu selection changes.

-By pressing the and keys the individual parameters are scrollable.
+By pressing the \triangle and \bigcirc keys the individual parameters are scrollable.

-For parameter change, press \bigcirc and the parameter is highlighted in inverse writing.
-By pressing \bigcirc and \bigcirc keys parameter values are changeable.
-When desired value is set, press \bigcirc to accept value and parameter is shown in normal writing again.
-As long as the parameter value is shown in inverse writing, the setting is erasable by pressing \bigotimes and the previous parameter value is shown again.
+For parameter change, press and the parameter is highlighted in inverse writing.
+By pressing and keys parameter values are changeable.
+When desired value is set, press to accept value and parameter is shown in normal writing again.
+As long as the parameter value is shown in inverse writing, the setting is erasable by pressing and the previous parameter value is shown again.

-If the keys (), () or () are not pressed for 5 sec., setting is cancelled and the previous parameter value is shown again.
+If the keys A, T or A are not pressed for 5 sec., the setting is cancelled and the previous parameter value is shown again.